 Do you need to be good at maths to study information technology at university?

 Being good at maths generally means that you’re able to reason logically, solve problems methodically and handle data with confidence.
-These skills are essential in many areas of IT, which is why you might need A level maths to access some degree courses.
+These skills are essential in many areas of IT, which is why you might need A-Level maths to access some degree courses.
 However, most universities also accept related subjects such as physics and computer science.